-Becoming carbon neutral is ensuring an equal balance between emissions produced and emissions ‘taken out’ of the atmosphere.
+Ensuring an equal balance between emissions produced and emissions ‘removed’ from the atmosphere.

-The UK has a set target to be carbon neutral by 2050, however the council is aiming to achieve this goal by 2030.
+The UK has a set target to be net zero by 2050, however the council is aiming to achieve this goal by 2030.

-Becoming carbon neutral should primarily be achieved through a rapid reduction in carbon emissions, any remaining emissions that cannot be reduced will need to be offset through for example carbon credits or sequestration through rewilding or corporations may utilise carbon capture and storage.
+To achieve net zero, it is imperative to decarbonise national systems.
+This reduces the cumulative emissions being released into the atmosphere, relieving the pressure from global warming.
+Becoming net zero should primarily be achieved through a rapid reduction in carbon emissions, any remaining emissions that cannot be reduced will need to be offset through for example carbon credits or sequestration practices.

 However, the aim is to reduce emissions as much as possible and only hard or impossible to remove emissions are offset.